TomaszKiapsnia/TomaszKiapsnia.github.io/_posts/2020-10-09-[ENG]DQDD-means-quality-first.markdown

 tags: [DQDD,TDD,Quality,Testing]
 ---

 Testing is beautiful.
-It gives immediate answer if our actions are valid.
+It gives immediate answer whether our actions are valid.
 Correctly written tests check everything from A to Z, from the beginning to the end.
 It prevents from time-consuming and boring looking into results and hoping for a luck to hit the faulty case.